Drag123678/python-terminal-passwordgen/README.md

 - The generated password must be at least 9 characters long and less than 50 characters long.
 - You must have at least 1 uppercase letter, 1 lowercase letter, 1 special character, and 1 number in your password.

+##Error Handling
+The script includes basic error handling to handle exceptions.
+If an error occurs, it will display an error message and prompt you to try again.

 ## Example

 Here's an example of how the script works: